DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/others/kasimir_velikov.md

 ---

 ## Campaign Arc
-- **Act II (Month 2, Week 2):** Brief introduction — plants the seed about St. Markovia's crypt.
+- **Act II (Module 2, Session 2):** Brief introduction — plants the seed about St. Markovia's crypt.
 - **Act III:** Present near the Vistani camp; grows in importance as the party prepares for Act IV.
-- **Act IV (Month 4, Week 1):** Travels with the party to Soldav and the Amber Temple.
+- **Act IV (Module 4, Session 1):** Travels with the party to Soldav and the Amber Temple.
-- **Act IV (Month 4, Week 2):** His arc climax — Patrina's spirit, the revelation about the Sunsword, the impossible choice.
+- **Act IV (Module 4, Session 2):** His arc climax — Patrina's spirit, the revelation about the Sunsword, the impossible choice.
 - **Epilogue:** He stays in Barovia after the fog lifts.
 He has more work to do.

 ---